stephenajulu/julzinsight.co/content/_index.md

             style: link
         content: >-
           Your business is drowning in disconnected tools and rising SaaS costs.
 Every workflow is a workaround, every report a reconciliation.
 You’re not inefficient, your infrastructure is.<br>We fix that.<br>Julz Insight delivers a unified, modular open-source stack—ERP, CRM, documents, automation, dashboards.
 All designed, deployed, and managed for scale.
 You get clarity, control, and speed.
 We handle the complexity.<br>**Let’s build the backbone your business deserves.**
-      - title: Cloud Computing Infrastructure
+      - title: Managed Cloud Computing Infrastructure
         image: images/service-1.svg
         actions:
           - label: Learn more →